 For a donor who is identified via the Stem Cell Registry, all actual expenses incurred by the donation are compensated for, including travel and accommodation costs, meals, and loss of income from full-time work.
 As a rule, expenses are reimbursed retrospectively, but, for example, tickets can be purchased by the Registry if necessary, making it unnecessary for the donor to buy them.

-The Finnish Stem Cell Registry (previously the Bone Marrow Donor Registry) was established in 1992.
-During its existence, a donor has been found in the Finnish Registry for more than 550 patients.
+The Finnish Stem Cell Registry was established in 1992.
+During its existence, a donor has been found in the Finnish Registry for more than 800 patients.
 While most patients are Finns, Finnish donors also help patients outside Finland every year.
-Each year, 20 to 40 members in the Registry donate bone marrow or stem cells.
+Each year, 30 to 50 members of the Registry donate blood stem cells.

 If you are relocating only temporarily, you should make the change of address notification directly to the Registry.
 This will ensure that your contact information will remain up to date.
 You can remain a member in the Registry although you no longer live in Finland.
 If you are relocating permanently, you should contact the Stem Cell Registry, enquiring about possibilities for transferring your donor information to a stem cell registry in your new country.